Welcome to Hoi An, Vietnam

 Hoi An Motorbike Tours

 Hoi An is centrally located between many different places to visit making it a great place to rent a motorbike!
+You can go on countless day trips from Hoi An and explore so much of Vietnam!
 We actually bought our own motorcycle in Ho Chi Min City a few weeks before arriving in Hoi An but even if you aren’t driving across the country you can find a rental for 100,000 VND($5) per day.
 Check out some of these ideas for places to visit by motorbike from Hoi An.

 5) Bike Ride to the rice fields and vegetable farms – In between Hoi An’s old town and the coastal beaches a mere 15 minute drive away you’ll find lush green farmland.
 Much of the land is devoted to rice but you’ll find other vegetables growing here too.
 Some corners of these rice fields even have duck farms on them.
 At sunset you might get lucky and see a beautiful pink sky from this location right near Hoi An.
 When you visit these pastures be on the lookout for water buffalo!
 Locals will ask for a few VND to take a photo with them or even go for a ride!